 Distance: 49.2km, one way.

-*Note From Parks Canada - From March 1st to June 25th, travel is not permitted between 8 p.m. and 8 a.m. on the 17-kilometre section of the parkway from Johnston Canyon Campground to the Fireside Picnic Area.
-This is to ensure the area remains a high quality home for wildlife.
+*Note From Parks Canada - The eastern section of the Bow Valley Parkway from the junction of the Bow Valley Parkway and Highway 93 South to Fireside day-use area will continue to remain closed to public vehicles.
+Providing an enhanced cycling experience and assisting in maintaining visitor safety on the Johnston Canyon trail.
+Also in effect from March 1st to June 25th, travel is not permitted between 8 p.m. and 8 a.m. on the 17km section of the parkway from Johnston Canyon Campground to the Fireside Picnic Area.
+This is to ensure the area remains a high-quality home for wildlife.

 3. Icefields Parkway

-Considered by many to be the holy grail of scenic drives, 232km The Icefields Parkways connects travellers with Lake Louise and Jasper.
+Considered by many to be the holy grail of scenic drives, the Icefields Parkway connects travellers with Lake Louise and Jasper.
 There are several campgrounds for both tent camping and RV camping spread across the parkway.
-All sites are first come, first serve, so plan to stop a little early to secure a spot.
+All sites are first-come, first-serve, so plan to stop a little early to secure a spot.
 Be sure not to miss Icefields classics like Parker Ridge, The Athabasca Glacier and Mistaya Canyon.

 BONUS: Vermilion Lakes Road